Conservation Laws and the Non-Classicality of Gravity: General Quantum-classical Dynamics

 \subsection{Observables in Hybrid systems}

-The attributes of a physical system, specifically the expectation values of observables, are jointly determined by the state and observables.
-Here the relationship between the state of a physical system and it's observable can be succinctly described as
+Physical attributes, precisely quantified by the expectation values of observables, are fundamentally determined by the interplay between the system's state and its dynamical variables.
+We can succinctly formalize this mapping as:

-Both classical and quantum theories can be encompassed within this language.
-In quantum theory, the expectation value of an observable $O$ is given as $ \{\varrho, O\}\equiv\text{Tr}(\varrho {O})$, where $\varrho$ is the quantum state (note that here $\{,\}$ is not an anti-commutative operator).
-Without loss of generality, for simplicity we only analyze the case where the classical system is discrete.